PIFSCstockassessments/2024-WCNPO-MLS-Rebuilding/readme.md

 ### **Purpose**
 > This repository stores information, data, and analytical work
 > on the 2024-2025 rebuilding plan analyses conducted by the ISC
-> for the Striped Marlin stock in the Western and Central North Pacific Ocean.
+> for the Striped Marlin stock (MLS) in the Western and Central North Pacific Ocean.

 ### **Folder Structure**
 > * **/2024-results** contains the results of the 2024 rebuilding analysis